 Baking Powder vs. Baking Soda – Are They The Same?

 At first glance, baking powder and baking soda look pretty much the same.
 When I began my baking adventures, I thought both baking powder and baking soda were the exact same thing, but I never really questioned it much when a recipe would ask one or the other.
+Some people also confuse the two with cornstarch, but that’s a whole other can of worms which you can find out about here!

 Both are fine white powders, they have similar names and come in similar containers.
 So I can understand why a lot of us think they are the same!
 But little did I know, that baking powder and baking soda are completely different to one another and are used differently.